 Knowing how to install backsplash can transform your kitchen.
 A well-designed backsplash can give your kitchen a snazzy decorative flair as well as make messes easy to clean.
 Our step-by-step guide will show you how to install and grout mosaic tile, and other backsplash styles whether it’s ceramic, stone, or other materials, to give your kitchen a fresh new look.

-There are many types of tile backsplash, including mosaics on mesh backing or peel-and-stick tile.
+Before learning how to tile a backsplash, it’s important to learn about the different types.
+There are many types of tile backsplash, including mosaics on mesh backing and peel-and-stick tile.

-Follow these basic instructions on how to install tile backsplash in your kitchen.
+Follow these basic instructions on how to install a tile backsplash in your kitchen.

 - Cleaning and drying.
 Wipe away any excess adhesive with a damp cloth.
-Adhesive should be dry in 12 hours with full cure in 14 days, depending on the temperature and humidity.
+The adhesive should be dry in 12 hours with full cure in 14 days, depending on the temperature and humidity, but always consult your product information to be sure.

 Grouting is the process of filling in spaces between tiles.
 Most types of grout come in powder form, but premixed containers are also available.
-Whatever option you choose, be sure to consult the manufacturer’s instructions on how to install grout.
+Whatever option you choose, be sure to consult the manufacturer’s instructions on how to install the grout.
+Here’s the basics on how to grout a tile backsplash.

 - Get ready.
 Along with the grout mixture, you’ll need a putty knife, a grout sealer, a grout float, and caulk, as well as a plastic sheet, masking/painter’s tape, a sponge, and soft cloths with warm water.
 Use the plastic sheet to protect counters.
 Mix the grout according to the manufacturer’s instructions.